alexferrer/xplane_thermals/README.md

-xplane_thermals
+xplane_thermals - (Updated for Python 3)
 ===============

 Author: Alex Ferrer
-License: GPL 2014
+License: GPL 2014 / Updated Jan 2022

 X-Plane plugin to generate more realistic thermals

-The current X-Plane (Ver 10.30+) thermal model is quite simplistic.
-This is an attempt to create a plugin that simulates more realistic thermals.
+This updated plugin only works with the new Python3 plugin and XPlane 11.5 and above!

 Basic concept:
 Create a fixed or random list of thermals with lat,lon,thermal diameter, thermal strength.